MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/update-validation.md

 - Once a statistical confidence of 95% is reached, it compares the pre- and post-update metrics and calculates the actual change.
 Minor degradations below a certain threshold are filtered out.
 - It applies a scoring system to evaluate the remaining degradations.

-After calculating scores for at least ten devices, an assessment is run, and the results are displayed to the admin.
+After calculating scores for at least 10 devices, an assessment is run, and the results are displayed to the admin.
 The results are color-coded and continuously updated with more data being received:

 - **Green:** No degradations or only very minor degradations were detected.
 The admin is encouraged to proceed with the deployment of the update.
 - **Yellow:** Minor degradation was detected, and the admin is advised to monitor the deployment closely.